 The second most endearing thing about The Guernsey Literary And Potato Peel Society (apart from its very out there title), is its troubled heroine Miss Ashton, who always seems conflicted about her life.
 She has found success, but it isn’t the sort that seems to make her insides glow.
 There are two men vying for her hand – a blonde American GI who sends her flowers and a broody Guernsey shepherd with formidable taste in literature.
 It’s obvious right from the start where her affections lie and what her emotional problems are.
 However, director Mike Newell doesn’t want a heroine who knows exactly what troubles her.
+How, then, will we get to that all-important pay off?

 In isolated Guernsey lies her salvation.
 And, it is to Guernsey that she goes, in search of the human connection that has evaded her since the death of her parents.
 Newell glosses over the war and its aftermath in an attempt to, perhaps, reflect human ability to soldier on like nothing happened.
 This helps maintain the film’s light-hearted tone.
 The only things weighing the story down are Ashton’s personal tragedies and the obvious troubles of an island condemned to eating potato pie.